Dacilndak/2270-g121/README.md

 ## About Us

-We are <matthew.haney@colorado.edu "Matthew Haney">.
+We are Joe Blake, Matthew Haney, Rachel Lawson, and Milica Notaros.
+Fear us.